GauBen/typed-board/README.md

 </style>
 ```

 And that's it!
 When now have a working message board with _end-to-end_ type safety.
-If you make a type error in this project, it'll be detected at build time.
+If you make a type error in this project, it will be detected at build time.
 Huh, I missing the most important part...

 ## Wrapping up